Culture & Style / Jewelry Trends

 I honestly remember it like it was yesterday.
 My mom put me in the car at the tender age of seven and shipped me off to day camp—the idea was hers and my grandmom’s.
 The two of them love horses, especially my grandmother, who also owned horse jewelry—more on that later.
 My father and grandfather like horses too—more for the Kentucky Derby and the sports betting banter that came with watching the Triple Crown races.
 This was not just any day camp, it was horse camp.

 I stuck with this from age seven onward.
 I took lessons every week, competed in Hunter/Jumpers, won, lost, ate dirt (several times), and shoveled manure, but every part of it fulfilled me.
+The discipline, resilience, and emotional bond mirrored the very traits the Year of the Horse represents—strength earned through effort, not ease.
 I never owned my own horse, but I had the opportunity to love so many different horses like they were my own.

 When it came time to decide the next chapter of my life, I gave up competing and going to the barn weekly, to move to New York City for college and ultimately a career in fashion.
 Something my mother and grandmother also introduced me to at a young age was diamonds, and how beautiful and rare they were.
 Keeping all of this in mind, I fell in love with the city and fashion—specifically jewelry—but what makes my job so special now is being able to fuse the things I love: horses and diamonds.